United Nations Security Council Resolution 748: Overview

 The council called upon member states to strictly observe the sanctions, and established a committee of the security council that would seek information from member states on how they are implementing the resolution, ways to improve the effectiveness of the embargoes and consider any requests from states that experience problems as a result of the sanctions.
 It urged full co-operation from all states with the committee, and decided that the council should review the embargo every 120 days.

 Resolution 748 was adopted by 10 votes to none against, with five abstentions from Cape Verde, China, India, Morocco and Zimbabwe.
 By passing the resolution under Chapter VII, Libya was bound by the provisions of the council even if they were in conflict with the Montreal Convention.

-Libya refused to comply with the current resolution or Resolution 731, and the council responded by adopting more extensive measures in Resolution 883 (1993).
+Libya refused to comply with the Resolution 748 or Resolution 731, and the council responded by adopting more extensive measures in Resolution 883 (1993).